RPI-UPE/ProgCompGenerator/spring2013/split/README.md

-You are given a sequence of `n` positive integers.
-Your goal is to split up these numbers into as many groups as possible such that the sum of the numbers in each group is equal across all groups.
-A group can only consist of numbers that are sequential with each other.
+You are given a sequence of `n > 0` positive integers.
+Your goal is to organize these numbers into sets such that the sum of the numbers in each set is equal across all sets.
+A set can only consist of numbers that are adjacent to each other.
+All numbers must be part of a set.

 Your input will be first an integer telling you how many numbers to read, and then a new number on each line.
-Your output will be a single integer representing how many groups of equal sum were formed.
+Your output will be a single integer representing how many sets of equal sum were formed.

+Example

+The sequence "3 4 5 1 1 7" can be split into three groups: "3 4", "5 1 1", and
+"7", which each total 7.

 Example input

 ```
 2
+6
+3
+4
 5
 1
-3
-2
 1
-5
+7
 3
 9
 7